-The hard parallel surfaces in a school’s lunchroom are perfect for bouncing voices and general noise throughout the space. this bouncing is called reverberation, and it can seriously reduce speech intelligibility, which is a big problem for both teachers and students.
-Here we see Fabric Wrapped Acoustic Panels hanging from the ceiling.
+The hard parallel surfaces in a school’s lunchroom are perfect for bouncing voices and general noise throughout the space.
+This bouncing is called reverberation, and it can seriously reduce speech intelligibility, which is a big problem for both teachers and students.
+Here we see Fabric Wrapped Acoustic Panels mounted on the walls and PolyPhon™ Polyester Acoustic Panels hanging from the ceiling.
 Hung from the ceiling at two points, these highly absorptive products are normally used in larger rooms.

 With plays, band concerts, classes and much more happening in auditoriums, they are places in which speech intelligibility is vital.
 To the right you see a combination of custom-sized/custom-cut acoustic wall panels and hanging acoustic banners.
-Below you see and auditorium equipped with sound diffusers along the side walls and acoustic wall panels along the back wall.
-A combination of absorption and diffusion was used in this Woodberry Forest because too much absorption would have left the performance hall sounding ‘dead.’
+Here you see and auditorium equipped with sound diffusers along the side walls and acoustic wall panels along the back wall.
+A combination of absorption and diffusion was also used at Woodberry Forest because too much absorption would have left the performance hall sounding ‘dead.’
 The diffusers work to break up or disperse the sound that isn’t absorbed, making the room sound more ‘alive.’